 First, make sure you can clearly differentiate between a crisis and something that isn’t a crisis.

-You’ll need to be able to clearly define what a crisis means for you.
 You can have incidents (which are often single occurring events which unfold in a short amount of time), you can have emergency situations (which might be more stressful but won’t heavily impact the business’s finances or reputation) and finally, you can have a critical situation which will heavily impact your business.

 There are many types of crises that can affect your business.
 Some might fit more to your type of business than others.
 In your general crisis management plan, you should lay out multiple plans for your business, to consider all possible crisis scenarios.

 Other crises might happen solely online.
-Social media is a very powerful tool these days, both for promoting a company or defaming one.
-The trigger can be something as insignificant as an employee, manager or shareholder tweeting something controversial.
+Media outlets and social media are very powerful tools these days, both for promoting a company or defaming one.

 In a crisis, don’t hide behind anything or anybody.
 They’re going to find you anyway.